Frequently Asked Questions

-You can call the National Adoption Hotline at 1-800-923-6602 directly from the hospital.
+You can call or text the National Adoption Hotline at 1-800-923-6602 directly from the hospital.
 They can arrange to have a family available for you within hours.
 In most states, the adoptive family will be able to take the baby home from the hospital, avoiding foster care.
 This way, your baby can start bonding with their adoptive family right away.
 We are open for emergencies on all weekends, holidays, and throughout the night.

 How do I know whether the couple I place my baby with are good people?

 All adoptive families are screened and pre-qualified.
 A licensed social worker will do a detailed home study evaluation and visit the adoptive family’s home.
 This home study evaluation includes a background check, medical evaluations, financial and FBI screening.
 You can be assured that your baby will be raised in a loving and safe family environment.
 If you wish, you can speak personally to families and decide whom you feel you want to adopt and raise your child.

 What if my child is older; can I still make an adoption plan?

 There are loving families seeking children of all ages and races.
 Just call or text the National Adoption Hotline at 1-800-923-6602.
 They will work hard to find just the right family for you to interview for the adoption.
 You will be able to decide on the contact you wish after the placement.